EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/FAQ/namedpolicies.rst

 To **edit** an entry in the Named Policies table, click the desired entry (one single click).
 The row is now editable and can be modified.
 After completing all required changes, click somewhere else **within** the table.
 The row is no longer editable, and the changes are committed.

-.. note:: For Sasa Gate Scanner - provider named policy must be a numeric value that matches the named policy ID.
+When using **Sasa Gate Scanner** - the ``Provider Named Policy`` must be a numeric value that matches the named policy ID.

+When using **Opswat MetaDefender** - there is no build-in default policy.
+A specific rule (created in Opswat UI) must be mapped.
+Edit the default entry, and set the external rule name in the Provider Named Policy column.